marano/blog/_posts/2014-05-05-choosing-colors-quick-tips.markdown

 ---

 Today I will talk about choosing color palettes to work on a new project.
 This is my method to decide about the base colors that will be on the project interface.
-Hope you like it.
+I Hope you like it.

 <!--more-->

 First of all, you'll have to check if your client already has a visual identity or not.
 If he/she does, it will be faster, but let's assume that he/she doesn't.
 In this case, you will have to do some research about the business, and check what colors better represent the idea and the target market.
-Another good practice is to research the competitors’ colors to avoid choosing anything close to what’s already out there.
+Another good practice is to research the competitors’ colors to avoid choosing anything similar to what’s already out there.

 When you’re done picking the base color to his/her visual identity, it’s time to make it work on an interface.

 I like to use cleaner colors and elements when I start a project, because it is all about the first step of an idea and it has to be easy and comfortable to navigate through.
 I think that every first step has to be basic because the project should evolve and transform itself as long as it’s being used.
-You’ll find that the real functional and visual necessities start to appear during its evolution.
+You’ll find that the real functional and visual needs begin to emerge alongside the project's evolution

 So, my advice is start with less.
 One or two base colors.